m-2k/display/README.md

 # Display
-High-quality copy of CRT-display of Panasonic sound system.
+High-quality copy of display of Panasonic sound system.

 # Usage